 Those without a Social Security number can still apply to college but are unable to receive state and federal financial aid, making the process of attending higher education more difficult.

-Compared to Martinez, her siblings will be able to attend a university with limited concerns, which is something she used to be jealous about.
+Compared to Martinez, her siblings will be able to attend a university more easily, which is something she used to be jealous about.

 “I was so jealous, and I used to blame my parents for that.
 I thought that my parents should have come here earlier or stayed in Mexico,” she said.
 “But now, I’m happy for my siblings.
 I’m happy the path for them will be so much easier.”

 A graduate of the Mississippi School for Math and Science and a current senior biology major, Martinez takes classes at Ole Miss and works 25-hour weeks to pay for them.